soixantecircuits/ofxNFCReader/README.md

 It has been tested with a [ACR122 NFC reader](http://nfc-tools.org/index.php?title=ACR122) and ISO14443A tags.

-It has been tested on linux only.
+It has been tested on linux mint, os x 10.8 and 10.6.

 The roadmap is:

-* os x support
 * write tags
 * mutiple devices connected